-Note: The settings are implemented as SETTINGS, an internal, global MATLAB variable and (the only) instantiation of the class settings.m.
+Note: The settings are implemented as an internal MATLAB variable SETTINGS which is an instantiation of the class +bicas/settings.m.

 Note: The "settings" is effectively a combination of (1) global settings, which are meant to be modified by a user of the software when necessary, and (2) global constants, which are meant to only be modified by a developer of the software (e.g. version number, author).
 The dividing line between the two is blurry though.